Jane’s Carousel in Brooklyn

 This remarkable object situated in Brooklyn Bridge Park even won a design award in the category ‘public space’.
 In fact, Jane’s Carousel consists of two unique buildings: both beautiful and very distinct at the same time – making it quite interesting as a whole.
-The detailed, authentic carousel dates back to 1922, and the minimalist, transparent cover designed by the Jean Nouvel atelier is from 2011.
+The detailed, authentic carousel has been entertaining kids in New York since 1922, and the minimalist, transparent cover designed by the Jean Nouvel atelier is from 2011.
 Its waterfront location further enhances this special effect.
 Not to even mention the beauty of it all when you’re visiting at night, when they illuminate the walls creating a light show you can see from across the East River and its Manhattan and Williamsburg Bridges.
 Planning to propose?
 This location definitely is romantic!

 - Ticket price: $ 2

 - mid-May to mid-September: Wednesday to Monday from 11:00 to 19:00